vanderbilt-redcap/external-module-framework-docs/README.md

 Misc.
 Resources | Descriptions
 -|-
-[Dependencies](dependencies.md) | Recommendations for including shared libraries in your module code [Renaming a module](renaming.md) | Concerns when renaming a module
+[Beginner's Guide](guide.md) | Start here if you're new to External Module development [Dependencies](dependencies.md) | Recommendations for including shared libraries in your module code [Renaming a module](renaming.md) | Concerns when renaming a module GitHub's Search | Github's search feature (in the top of right corner of this page) is a great way to find keywords throughout these docs